ashokkumar2005/onepiece-portfolio-/README.md

 ## 🌟 Notes

 This is a **frontend-only** project — no backend, no database, no API calls.
-The contact form shows a success message but doesn't actually send emails.
+The contact form shows a success message to send email i'll create this with help of mailjs application.

 ---